ccoutant/dwarf-locations/026-refine-type.md

-Float promotion - While the producer could use DW_OP_regval_type pointing to the extended precision float type when the value is in a registerm, if it were spilled to memory without conversion back to a 64b double then it could end the location expression with `DW_OP_reinterpret`.
+Float promotion - While the producer could use DW_OP_regval_type pointing to the extended precision float type when the value is in a register, if it were spilled to memory without conversion back to a 64b double then it could end the location expression with `DW_OP_reinterpret`.
 Then the location would point to a memory address and instead of reading 8 bytes it would read 10 bytes.